-As delineated in the district K-12 Comprehensive Research-based Reading Plan, students in Grade 6 and above with no FCAT scores should be administered a grade-level fluency screen and Scholastic Reading Inventory, STAR assessment, or FAIR, if available, to determine if they have reading difficulties.
-Students scoring below grade level on the STAR Grade Equivalency Score/Scholastic Reading Inventory and whose standardized tests are below the 75th percentile will be considered for reading intervention.
+As delineated in the district K-12 Comprehensive Research-based Reading Plan, students in Grade 6 and above with no FCAT FSA scores should be administered a grade-level fluency screen and Scholastic Reading Inventory, STAR assessment, or FAIR, if available, to determine if they have reading difficulties.
+Students scoring below grade level on the STAR Grade Equivalency Score/Scholastic Reading Inventory the 90th percent on the grade-level fluency screen and whose standardized tests are below the 75th percentile will be considered for reading intervention.
 However, fluency/text reading efficiency will be the primary criteria used for deciding the level of intensity in course placement.